-We aspire to have a positive impact on the communities in which we operate around the world.
+Our goal is to have a positive influence on the communities in which we operate around the world.

 Our community engagement programs reflect the priorities that our company shares with the local community.
 Our signature Neighbor of Choice program is designed to help build strong and vibrant communities by promoting a healthier society and preserving the environment in localities where we have a major site presence.
 The program provides financial support and enables our employees to contribute to the well-being of their communities.

 Learn more about our economic impact on communities.

 Our company’s partnership with The Children’s Inn at NIH spans more than 25 years.
 Our company provided $3.7 million through a public-private partnership for the initial construction of The Children’s Inn at the National Institutes of Health (NIH), the world’s premier biomedical research center, in Bethesda, Maryland.
 The Inn opened in 1990 and, since then, seriously ill children involved in treatment at the NIH have had a place to call home.